webix-hub/docs/data/desktop/responsive_layout.md

 ###Limitations

-- This feature will work only in latest Google, Chrome, Safari, and in IE11+.
+- This feature will work only in the latest Chrome, Safari, Firefox versions and in IE11+.

 - FlexLayout must always define columns, there is no support for rows-based FlexLayout.